 And the series »Children Discover Art« (6+) gives insight views on the life and work of such artistes like Joan Miró, Pablo Picasso, Henri Matisse or Wassily Kandinsky.

 In 2018 the series »Children Discover Famous People« started with great success.
 The author is the journalist Christine Schulz-Reiss.
 She describes in an exciting way the lives of famous personalities who changed the world.
-In the fall of 2022, the series will be supplemented by a volume on the famous scientist »Marie Curie«.
+Since fall of 2022, the series is supplemented by a volume on the famous scientist »Marie Curie«.

 In the »BIG LOVE« (4+) series launched in 2021, Martin Baltscheit retells the world's greatest love stories for children, starting with what is probably the oldest romantic couple, »Adam and Eve«.